-- Patrons will not be required to present identification to use computers designated for depository usage.
+- Users will not be required to present identification to use computers designated for depository usage.

 - Filtering software is not installed on computers designated for depository usage.

-- Sign-up sheets, time limits, and special passwords may be imposed at the discretion of Reference and Research Services.
+- Sign-up sheets, time limits, and special passwords may be imposed at the discretion of Reference & Research Services.